az4726/Caelum-Flutter-App/README.md

 flutter clean
 flutter run --release
 ```
-For a wider deployment and release, wou will need to follow the instructions providied in the [Flutter documentation](https://flutter.dev/docs/deployment/android).
+For a wider deployment and release, you will need to follow the instructions providied in the [Flutter documentation](https://flutter.dev/docs/deployment/android).

 ## To-do